Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Sources and results

 \subsection{MAGIC J2001$+$435}

-MAGIC J2001$+$435 is a BL Lac \citep{Bas09} detected at TeV energies \citep{Ale14b} .
+MAGIC J2001$+$435 is a BL Lac object \citep{Bas09} detected at TeV energies \citep{Ale14b}.
 The host galaxy has been detected in deep imaging secured during low blazar activity.
-The host magnitude was measured to be I=17.15 $\pm$ 0.06 which was translated into a photometric redshift $z$ = 0.18 $\pm$ 0.04 \citep{Ale14b}.
-A high signal to noise (S/N $\sim$ 150-200) optical Keck/LRIS spectrum was taken by \citet{Shaw13} on August 18 2009 but no spectral features could be detected.
-From the spectrum (R. Romani, private communication), the source had observed magnitude R$_{\rm c}$=14.8, more than 15 times stronger than the host.
+The host magnitude was measured to be I=17.15 $\pm$ 0.06, which was translated into a photometric redshift $z$ = 0.18 $\pm$ 0.04 \citep{Ale14b}.
+A high S/N ($\sim$ 150-200) optical Keck/Low Resolution Imaging Spectrometer (LRIS) spectrum was taken by \citet{Shaw13} on August 18, 2009, but no spectral features could be detected.
+From the spectrum (R. Romani, private communication) the source had an observed magnitude R$_{\rm c}$=14.8, more than 15 times stronger than the host.

-In May 2018, as the Tuorla blazar monitoring light curve\footnote{{\url{http://users.utu.fi/kani/1m/MG4_J200112+4352.html}}} showed that MAGIC J2001+435 was in a low state with an observed magnitude more than two magnitudes fainter than at the epoch of the Keck/LRIS spectrum.
+In May 2018 the Tuorla blazar monitoring light curve\footnote{{\url{http://users.utu.fi/kani/1m/MG4_J200112+4352.html}}} showed that MAGIC J2001+435 was in a low state with an observed magnitude more than two magnitudes fainter than at the epoch of the Keck/LRIS spectrum.
 It was decided, therefore, to observe it with Keck/ESI in place of a previously scheduled target.

-The exposure time was 3480 sec and the resulting signal to noise ratio was 105.
-In the final spectrum we estimate a redshift $z$=0.174 from the detection of the CaHK, Mgb, CaFe and possibly, NaID absorption features (Fig. \ref{fig_spec2}, fourth row, right).
+The exposure time was 3480 sec and the resulting S/N was 105.
+In the final spectrum we estimate a redshift $z$=0.1739 $\pm$ 0.0002 from the detection of the CaHK, Mgb, CaFe, and possibly NaID absorption features (Fig. \ref{fig_spec2}, fourth row, right).
 At a 4.6$\sigma$ level we also detect the [NII]$\lambda$ 6583 emission line at the same redshift.
 The result is consistent with the imaging estimate in \citet{Ale14b} at less than 1$\sigma$.
-To our knowledge this is the first time that a BL Lac spectroscopic redshift is measured taking advantage of the detection of a photometric optical minimum in its light curve.
-Our redshift measurement was possible even if the signal to noise of our spectrum is much lower than the one of \citet{Shaw13} demonstrating that waiting for an optical low state may be very effective for blazar redshift measurement.
+Our redshift measurement was possible even though the S/N of our spectrum is much lower than that from \citet{Shaw13}, demonstrating that waiting for an optical low state may be very effective for blazar redshift measurement.